sravi999/mlOps-challanges/4 Lambda/Readme.md

 ```

-- Added two rows to the existing content of csv file and uploaded the updated same csv file back to s3 bucket
+- I added two rows to the existing content of the CSV file and uploaded the updated CSV file back to the S3 bucket

 ```bash
 def process_csv(content):